21 Success Habits of Highly Organized People

 Habit #17: Incorporate Teams

-There can be power in numbers.
+There is power in numbers.
 More brains, creativity, hands etc. Know how to create cohesive teams that catapult you toward success.

 Belief: There’s no ‘I’ in team.
 I can form teams that make me stronger.